Table of Contents

 Deduction of a flow (production, introduction, or unmeasured) or deduction of a physical meter.

-4. Calculation of Self-Consumption Rate
+4. Calculation of Self-consumption Rate

 5. Data Cleaning